matthewjdenny/GERGM/README.md

     Note that the `model_name` is a way to distinguish multiple models that can simultaneously post information to the same slack channel if you so desire, because `model_name` will appear as the name of the poster on the slack channel.
 If all goes well, and the computer you are running the GERGM estimation on has internet access, your slack channel will receive updates when you start estimation, after each lambda/theta parameter update, if the model becomes degenerate, and when it completes running.
 This feature is still in development.

 ## Testing

 So far, this package has been tested successfully on OSX, CentOS 7, Ubuntu and Windows 7.
 Please email me at <mdenny@psu.edu> if you have success on another OS or run into any problems.

+## Intellectual Property
+Please note that the use of the correlation network estimation functionality in this package is protected from unlicensed commercial use in neuroimaging applications under a provisional pattent.
+The software itself is completely open source, and you are free to copy, modify it, and use it in other applications.
+Please contact <mdenny@psu.edu> for more information if your company is interested in commercial neuroimaging applications using the GERGM.